citrusframework/citrus-simulator/simulator-samples/sample-jms/README.md

 mvn clean install
 ```

 This will compile and package all resources for you.
-Also some prepared Citrus integration tests are executed during the build.
+Also, some prepared Citrus integration tests are executed during the build.
 After the successful build you are able to run the simulator with:

 ```